Public Transit & COVID-19

 COVID-19 has changed how the world operates, here is what Columbia Area Transit is doing to keep the Gorge safe and accessible.

 Wear a face mask.
-All riders and drivers are required to wear a face mask that covers the mouth and nose.
+All riders and drivers are required to wear a face mask that covers the mouth and nose on the bus and when gathered at a bus stop.
 Scarfs, bandannas, and fabric masks are all okay.
-An individual under the age of 5 years old are not required to wear a face mask.
+An individual under the age of 2 years old is not required to wear a face mask.

 A reasonable accommodation request can be made by individuals who have a medical condition that makes it hard to breathe or a disability that prevents the individual from wearing a face mask by calling (541)386-4202 or emailing Amy.Schlappi@catransit.org.

 Observe physical distance between yourself and others.
 Sit at least 3 feet away from other riders and stay a least 6 feet from the driver.
 Seats that are unavailable are marked.